sensu/sensu-docs/content/sensu-go/6.7/operations/maintain-sensu/migrate.md

 socket-port: 3030
 {{< /code >}}

-You can also disable these features in the agent configuration using the `disable-socket` and `disable-api` flags.
+You can also disable these features in the agent configuration using the `disable-socket` and `disable-api` configuration options.

 Sensu should now be installed and functional.
 The next step is to translate your Sensu Core configuration to Sensu Go.